tillysscott/ONT_analysis/README.md

 ## Assemble reads
 INPUTS: ``` *.unclassified_kraken_out.fq ```
 Assembly can be done de novo with flye or with _Hirondellea gigas_ PacBio reference with minimap2
+1. redbean.sh seems to be the best option
-1. minimap2 to map reads to H. gigas reference genome: minimap2.sh
+2. minimap2 to map reads to H. gigas reference genome: minimap2.sh
-2. flye to assemble de novo: flye.sh
+3. flye to assemble de novo: flye.sh

 OUTPUTS: assembly in fasta format (.fa)

+## Reduce assembly to haploid with purge_dups

 ## Predict and mask TE
 See TE_annotation/README.md